Gallbladder stones: A closer look

 - Pain between the shoulder blades or below the right shoulder.

-If any of these symptoms persist, you should immediately get tests done for gallstones detection, as it’s easier to treat them at an earlier stage.
+If any of these symptoms persist, you should immediately get tests done for gallstone detection, as it’s easier to treat them at an earlier stage.

 Gallbladder stones formation & cure in Ayurveda